• Skip to primary navigation

 400 g Plant Based Milk (Soy)

-2 tbsp Vegan Butter (or margarine, or 1 butter and 1 olive oil)
+2 tablespoon Vegan Butter (or margarine, or 1 butter and 1 olive oil)

-2 tbsp All Purpose Flour (you can also use GF flour)
+2 tablespoon All Purpose Flour (you can also use GF flour)

 Pepper